 HERITAGE FELLOWSHIP supported by Heritage Lottery Fund

-This Fellowship is open to candidates with the potential to develop as a leader in the heritage sector in the UK.
+This Fellowship is open to candidates who want to optimise their leadership potential as a leader in the heritage sector in the UK.

 WELLCOME FELLOWSHIP supported by the Wellcome Trust

-The Wellcome Trust Clore Fellowship is for arts and culture professionals from the UK or Ireland who are interested in exploration of health and wellbeing through combining perspectives from the arts, humanities and social and medical sciences and who are committed to developing as a cultural leader.
+The Wellcome Trust Clore Fellowship is for arts and culture professionals from the UK or Ireland whose practice explores health and wellbeing through combining perspectives from the arts, humanities and social and medical sciences and who are committed to developing as a cultural leader.

-SELF-FUNDED FELLOWSHIP - If you are not eligible for any of the Fellowships above, you may apply for the Self-Funded Fellowship.
+If you are not eligible for any of the Fellowships above, you may choose to apply for a Self-Funded Fellowship.
 If you are successful and are offered a place, you would need to have funds available to cover the full costs of your participation in the Programme.
-If successful, we would contact you to discuss the options in more detail.
-Self-funded Fellowships (as with all other Fellowships) are assessed on merit and not on your ability to pay.
+If successful, we will contact you to discuss the cost in more detail.